 We thank you for your interest in participating in the competition for financial assistance announced by the "EU4Business: Competitiveness and Internationalization of SMEs" programme, that is co-financed by the European Union and the German Government.

 The programme is implemented by the German Federal Company “Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH”.
 Within the framework of the programme, regional and sectoral measures of educational and consulting support for small and medium-sized enterprises are provided for increasing their innovative capacity and implementing their own investment ideas.
-The project also includes support for the development of industrial clusters throughout Ukraine.
+The program also includes support for the development of industrial clusters throughout Ukraine.

 One of the tools of the program "EU4Business: competitiveness and internationalization of SMEs" is the provision of financial assistance (grants) to Ukrainian clusters selected in the process of an open competition.